docodile/docodile/docs/setup/index.md

 ## Advanced customisation

-When you initialise a `gendoc` project you'll notice that all CSS files and HTML templates are available to you right there in your repo.
+When you initialise a `Docodile` project you'll notice that all CSS files and HTML templates are available to you right there in your repo.

 ## What next?